 Humanitarian professionals work first to guarantee the physical safety of people, then to meet their basic needs sustainably (food and shelter), and finally to create an environment in which the full range of human rights is protected.
-However, a refugee, stateless or IDP community may rank the urgency of protection issues differently, and in fact members of the community may not be fully aware of the legal status underlying their predicament, as is often the case with stateless persons.
+However, a refugee or IDP community may rank the urgency of protection issues differently.
 They may give an equal or higher priority to cultural or spiritual concerns relative to personal safety or material needs.
 In addition, the community may not even recognize some threats that external professionals consider to be urgent, such as sexual and gender based violence.
 Groups within a community (men and women, children and adults) may also prioritize protection challenges differently.